What is network monitoring?

 What is network flow monitoring?

-In monitoring, a flow is defined as a group of metrics about traffic.
+In monitoring a flow is defined as a group of metrics about traffic.
 These flows are grouped in a special packet that includes a number of different pieces of information, such as the IP address of the sender and receiver, the source and destination ports, Layer 3 protocol types, the classification of the service, and the router or switch interface.
-Network flow monitoring is done with a few specific network protocols, like NetFlow and IPFIX, that specify how these packets should be created and transmitted.
+Network flow monitoring is done with a few specific network protocols like NetFlow and IPFIX, that specify how these packets should be created and transmitted.